jboss-developer/jboss-eap-quickstarts/hornetq-clustering/README.md

 Technologies: JMS, MDB, HornetQ
 Summary: The `hornetq-clustering` quickstart does not contain any code and instead uses the `helloworld-mdb` quickstart to demonstrate clustering using HornetQ.
 Prerequisites: helloworld-mdb
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `hornetq-clustering` quickstart demonstrates the use of clustering with HornetQ.
+The `hornetq-clustering` quickstart demonstrates the use of clustering with HornetQ and Red Hat JBoss Enterprise Application Platform.
 It uses the [helloworld-mdb](../helloworld-mdb/README.md) quickstart for its tests, so there is no code associated with this quickstart.
 Instructions are provided to run the quickstart on either a standalone server or in a managed domain.

 System requirements
 -------------------